vladpostu/react-password-generator/README.md

 ## Getting Started

-The web-app is a at [this](https://vladpostu.github.io/react-password-generator/) link.
+The web-app is avaiable at [this](https://vladpostu.github.io/react-password-generator/) link.

 ## Contribute